What is assistive technology (AT)?

 It can enable people living with vision impairment to:

 - Use a smartphone to navigate, stay in contact, browse social media or play games

 - Access email, browse the internet or other tablet and computer-based tasks

 - Read books, postal mail, recipes and much more.

 Our team of specialists includes:

-- Conduct workplace assessments and recommend options to make it fully inclusive and accessible
+- Disability Access Consultants to conduct workplace assessments and recommend options to make it fully inclusive and accessible

 - Provide assistance in accessing grants and funding